A. de Herz: Final years

 In November 1934, an unsigned piece in Curentul alleged that Herz was "terrorizing" actors, who had not received payment since June, and that his pattern of behavior evidenced insanity.
 According to this report, the entire Craiova troupe went on strike, and some of its members attempted to storm into Herz's home on Unirei Highway; the incidents prompted an inquiry.
 As noted by Gyr, "the Baron" could indeed prove himself coarse and abusive in dealing with his staff.
-Herz himself suspected that his activity had been reported on by two fellow dramatists, Ion Marin Sadoveanu and Victor Ion Popa, though the latter rejected such rumors.
+Herz himself suspected that his activity was reported on by two fellow dramatists, Ion Marin Sadoveanu and Victor Ion Popa, though the latter rejected such rumors.
+Prospects of bankruptcy and political intrigue eventually led to his sacking in 1935.
+The Craiova Theater was ultimately shut down by government that same year, and remained closed to 1942.

 One of Herz's stories was adapted into a 1934 talking picture, Insula Șerpilor—set in, and named after, Snake Island, it fictionalized the adventures a famous brigand, Terente.
 Insula Șerpilor, now a lost film, is only known through its generally positive reviews, though it was also panned by Ghiță Ionescu in Cuvântul Liber.
 That same year, Încurcă lume was taken up by the National Theater Cluj, generating "an evening's worth of hearty laughter" on its premiere there.
 According to writer Traian T. Lalescu, it was "merely a farce", but characters appeared as "more viable than the protagonists of foreign farces".
 In summer 1935, Izbânda Garden hosted performances of Domnul de la ora 5 ("Mr. Five o'Clock"), adapted by Herz from a revue by Pierre Weber, and with Velimir Maximilian as a lead.